Kingxukai/linux/Documentation/networking/mac80211-injection.rst

  * IEEE80211_RADIOTAP_RATE

-   legacy rate for the transmission (only for devices without own rate control)
+   legacy rate for the woke transmission (only for devices without own rate control)

  * IEEE80211_RADIOTAP_MCS

-   HT rate for the transmission (only for devices without own rate control).
+   HT rate for the woke transmission (only for devices without own rate control).
    Also some flags are parsed

    ============================  ========================